How to pay your tax bill

 In the same way that it’s advisable to get your Return completed early, so that you know and can prepare for the amount you need to pay, it’s a good idea to get your payment set up sooner rather than later.
-Late payments will always attract interest and penalty charges but this year there is an added complication.
-HMRC will no longer accept payments by personal credit cards after 13th January 2018.
+Late payments will always attract interest and penalty charges, and it can take between three and five working days for your payment to reach HMRC, so don’t leave it too late!

 - Good reasons why you can’t pay.

 - A realistic proposal to clear the liability in a reasonable time scale.

 - Financials to support your proposal.